The Pap Test: Cervical Changes and Further Testing

 - HSIL - High-grade squamous intraepithelial lesion.
 HSILs are more abnormal-looking than LSILs and have a higher chance of turning into cancer.
 May also be called moderate or severe dysplasia, carcinoma in situ, and/or CIN-2 and CIN-3.

 - Squamous cell carcinoma is the most advanced category.
-This means that abnormal cervical squamous cells have invaded (spread) into the cervix.
-A finding of squamous cell carcinoma requires more testing and treatment.
-Keep in mind, when women undergo appropriate screening, most of the time, abnormalities in the cervix are detected and treated before they have had the chance to progress to cervical cancer.
+This means that abnormal cervical squamous cells have spread into the cervix.
+If squamous cell carcinoma is found, you will often need more testing and treatment.
+Keep in mind, when women have the screenings they need, changes in the cervix are often found and treated before they have the chance to turn into cervical cancer.

 Classification of Glandular Cells on the Pap Test

 Glandular cells make mucus and are found in the opening of the cervix and in the uterus.
-Abnormalities in these cells are harder to classify.
+Changes in these cells are harder to classify.
 Glandular cells that are seen on the Pap test are often from the endocervix (area closest to the uterus).
 However, there are other areas that have glandular epithelial cells that may shed cells that can be seen on the Pap test.
 Endometrial cells may also be seen on Pap tests and can reveal other changes.
-Because the female reproductive tract is open to the abdominal cavity via the fallopian tubes, cells from the ovary, fallopian tubes, peritoneum, or other abdominal organs may be seen on the Pap smear.
-Glandular cells on the Pap test are classified as follows:
+Because the female reproductive tract opens to the abdominal (belly) cavity via the fallopian tubes, cells from the ovary, fallopian tubes, peritoneum, or other abdominal organs may be seen on the Pap smear.
+Glandular cells on the Pap test are classified as:

 - Endometrial cells, cytologically benign, in a postmenopausal woman.

-- Atypical glandular cells (AGC, formerly AGUS) that should be classified further, if possible, as to whether a reactive or neoplastic process is favored.
+- Atypical glandular cells (AGC, formerly AGUS) that should be classified further if possible.

 - Endocervical Adenocarcinoma.